technomancy/bussard/manual.md

 more details, you can run `ship.missions.list()`, while you can abort a given mission with `ship.missions.abort("MISSION_ID")`, though this will forfeit any cargo from the mission.

+### Keymaps and Modes

+The currently active mode and its keymaps will dictate how your ship will react to keys on your helm keyboard.
+Once a mode is defined, you can add key bindings to it like so: `keymap.define("flight", "ctrl-p", function() ship.ui.paused = true end)`.
+The first argument is the name of the mode you're adding the key binding to, the second argument is a string describing the key to bind, and the third argument is the function to call when the key is pressed.
+This function is passed a boolean indicating whether it is a repeated key or not.

+By default your ship has a "flight" mode active normally and a "console" mode active when the console is full-screen.
+Note that "flight" mode does have the simple one-line console available, but not all characters can be entered in this mode as some (like the zoom keys) have other flight-related functions.
+There is also an "edit" mode where the editor key bindings are defined.
+You can check the current mode with `keymap.current_mode`.

+See the `keycodes` manual page for a detailed listing of available key names.
+You can run `man("keycodes")` to view it.

+Take a look at the default config code that came with your ship for an example of how to create modes and bind new keys in them; it will come in very handy to add in new keys when operating your ship; in particular when you purchase an upgrade that adds new capabilities.

 ## Footer